-While it may not be apparent from the blue skies, this page contains photos of the Northumberland Coast taken in almost every month of the year.
+While it may not be apparent from some of the blue skies, these pages contain photos of the Northumberland Coast taken in almost every month of the year.

-Northumberland Coast Page 1 - Berwick to Seahouses.
+Northumberland Coast Page 1 - Photos taken between Berwick and Seahouses.

 * The photos may take a while to load depending on your connection speed.